 August 15-23 2020 Seattle Design Festival!

 WHAT IS THE FIRST STEP IF I HAVE AN IDEA FOR AN EXPERIENCE OR PROGRAM?

-Review the Call for Proposals!
-Proposals are due June 15, 2020 5pm PST.
+Proposals were due June 15, 2020 5pm PST.
 Anyone can propose an experience or program.
 You do not need to be a professional designer or design firm to participate.

 HOW ARE PROPOSALS SELECTED?

 It’s simple!
 We are looking for proposals that directly relate to the theme and demonstrate the relevance of design thinking, empower communities to leverage design, and promote a culture of collaboration.
 We evaluate the quality and feasibility of each proposal: is it thorough or vague?
 Do you have specific speakers or key participants confirmed?
 Is it design-focused and accessible to all?
 Is the proposed format engaging and participatory?
 The Festival committee reviews all proposals and provides feedback when sending out acceptance letters.

 HOW CAN I VOLUNTEER?